Two Steps Back

 Ginny looked infuriated, but she didn't say anything in return.
 She bit her tongue because anything she would say now, she would regret later.

-"He should be here," Percy added when the room went silent.
+"He should be here," Percy said when the room went silent.

 Obviously not hearing Fred, Percy turned away and exited the shop, saying something about needing air.